What makes up the price of a litre of petrol?

 • Fuel duty

-Fuel duty, which is now set at 52.95p a litre, represents roughly 32% of a litre of petrol.
+Fuel duty, or the tax that we pay for our fuel, is currently set at 52.95p a litre, represents roughly 35% of a litre of petrol.

 • Wholesale costs

 The cost of wholesale petrol to the supplier is the second biggest component – accounting for roughly 29% according to analysis by the RAC – and is based on the price of raw materials including crude oil and refining costs.